 So far in this tutorial you have migrated your WordPress database and copied the files associated with your website.
-The next step you will need to update your configuration settings so the files you just migrated can communicate correctly with the database.
+The next step you will need to configure your WordPress settings so the files you just migrated can communicate correctly with the database.
 Until you perform this, your site will not display any content and you will receive a database connection error.

 A few steps ago in this tutorial we asked you to write down the database name, username, and password.
 Now, we will need this information to continue the migration process.